Khushi Patel from United Kingdom wins Miss India Worldwide 2022 - Jammu Kashmir Latest News | Tourism | Breaking News J&K

 This year’s pageant was held after a gap of three years with the last one being organised at the Leela Hotel in Mumbai in September 2019.

 “Pandemic has changed the way we think and live,” said IFC chairman Dharmatma Saran.
-(AGENCIES)
+(PTI)

 Khushi Patel from United Kingdom wins Miss India Worldwide 2022